sumitarora02/sumit-udagram/README.md

-# Sumit Udagram Project
+# Udagram Project
+  ##### Author - Sumit Arora
 Udagram project by Sumit Arora for Udacity Cloud DevOps Nanodegree program.
 This project intends to deploy a high availability web app using Cloud Formation.

 ## Problem -
 Your company is creating an Instagram clone called Udagram.
 Developers pushed the latest version of their code in a zip file located in a public S3 Bucket.